addthis/fluxthis.io/docs/router.md

      - Returns an immutable map of param => value
  - `getPathParams(): ImmutableMap`
      - Returns an immutable map of param => value
- - `redirectTo(routeName: string, pathParams: object)`
+ - `redirectTo(path: string)`
      - replaces the current URL by finding the route with the given name and filling in the params.
-If not found, then redirects to 404 URL or default in that order.
+If not found, then redirects to 404 URL or default in that order by whichever is defined.
-     - `routeName` - route name of a defined route.
-     - `pathParams` - path params if applicable for the given route name.
+     - `path` - replaces the current path in history with the new one
-     - example) Lets say the path you want to go to is `/user/:id` and the route is named `user`.
-You'd do `redirectTo('user', {id: '1'})`
  - `setReactElement(ReactElement, props: object)`
      - Sets the react element in the RouterStore with the given props
      - `ReactElement` - react element that will be passed to your Router controller view